alejball/cse15l-lab-reports/CSE15l-Lab-3.md

         biomed/1472-6882-1-10.txt:          become temporarily crazy.
 Based on experiences like plos/journal.pbio.0020101.txt:        look at you as if you are crazy.
 They see an idyllic, sentimental movie, with beautiful

-Here, we searched for "CrAzY" using the `grep -i` command.
+Here, we searched for "CrAzY" using the `grep -i "string" <Path>` command.
 This is the same as searching for "crazy" or "Crazy," or even "CrazY."
 Because we searched through many files the output to the terminal was `<Path>:   "String where all forms of CrAzY could appear"`.

 **Example 2:**

         [cs15lfa22qi@ieng6-201]:technical:395$ grep -i "ChOpStIcK" */*.txt
         plos/journal.pbio.0020101.txt:        instance, it is easy to tell if people eat with knife and fork or with chopsticks, but to

-Here we searched for "ChOpStIcK" using the `grep -i` command.
+Here we searched for "ChOpStIcK" using the `grep -i "string" <Path>` command.
 This is the same as searching for "chopstick" or "choPStick", or even "ChopsticK," because of the `grep -i` command.
 In this example, we can see that we found an appearance of a version of "ChOpStIcK" as a substring and it was printed to the terminal in the format `<Path>   "String where some version of ChOpStIcK appears"`.
 So, we are able to see the command `grep -i` will search for the desired string while ignoring cases, and as a substring.

 **Example 3:**

         [cs15lfa22qi@ieng6-201]:technical:412$ grep -i "TuRbULeNt" 911report/chapter-12.txt
                             rule at the national level, although that turbulent process does continue to

-Here, we searched for "TuRbULeNt" in one file using the `grep -i` command.
+Here, we searched for "TuRbULeNt" in one file using the `grep -i "string" <Path>` command.
 This is the same as searching for "turbulent" or "TuRbUlEnt" because of the `grep -i` command.
 All that was printed to the terminal was the line where some version of "TuRbULeNt" appears.

 ## grep -w Examples